josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-rule do">

-**Do** create services with a single responsibility that is encapsulated by its context.
+**Do** create services with a single responsibility that is encapsulated by the associated context.

 </div>